GPM567/Extra-Discord-Bot/README.md

 # Basic-Python-DiscordBot
-Create the basics of Python based discobot
+Create the basics of Python based discordbot

+# Python Version > 3.6.5